TheTechOddBug/lon-mirror/README.md

-OMNIA adoption means external usability as a structural measurement layer.
+Adoption here means external usability as a structural measurement layer.

-It does not require full conceptual immersion in the entire MB-X.01 ecosystem.
+It does not require full immersion in the entire MB-X.01 history.

 ---

 Relationship to OMNIAMIND

-OMNIAMIND is an upstream analytical extension of the OMNIA ecosystem.
+OMNIAMIND is an upstream analytical extension of the same ecosystem.

 OMNIA remains the canonical post-hoc structural measurement engine.

 Difference in role:

-OMNIAMIND: pre-output structural dynamics
+OMNIAMIND = pre-output structural dynamics

-OMNIA: post-hoc structural stability under transformation
+OMNIA = post-hoc structural stability under transformation

-OMNIA-LIMIT: structural stop / saturation boundary
+OMNIA-LIMIT = structural stop / saturation boundary

 OMNIAMIND does not replace OMNIA.